Masatada Ishii

-Masatada Ishii (石井 正忠, Ishii Masatada) is a Japanese professional football manager and former player who is the current manager of Thai League 1 club Buriram United.
+Masatada Ishii (石井 正忠, Ishii Masatada) is a Japanese professional football manager and former player who played as a midfielder.
+He is the head coach of Thai League 1 club BG Pathum United.

 Playing career

 Ishii was born in Ichihara on 1 February 1967.
 After graduating from Juntendo University, he joined Japan Soccer League club NTT Kanto in 1989.
 He played many matches from first season.
 He moved to Sumitomo Metal (later Kashima Antlers) in 1991.
-In 1992, Japan Soccer League was folded and founded new league J1 League.
+In 1992, Japan Soccer League was folded and a new league, J1 League, was founded.
 In 1993, the club won the 2nd place J1 League and Emperor's Cup.
-However he could hardly play in the match from 1996.
+However he could hardly play any matches from 1996.
 He moved to Avispa Fukuoka in 1998.
-He retired end of 1998 season.
+He retired at the end of the 1998 season.

-Coaching career
+Managerial career

+Kashima Antlers

 After retirement, Ishii became a coach for Kashima Antlers in 1999.
-He served as mainly physical coach.
-In July 2015, manager Toninho Cerezo was sacked and Ishii became a new manager.
-He was the Japanese manager of the club for the first time in 21 years since Masakatsu Miyamoto in 1994 (Except caretaker Takashi Sekizuka in 1998 and 1999).
+He served mainly as a physical coach.
+In July 2015, manager Toninho Cerezo was sacked and Ishii replaced him as manager.
+He was the first Japanese manager of the club for the first time in 21 years since Masakatsu Miyamoto in 1994 (except caretaker Takashi Sekizuka in 1998 and 1999).
 In October, the club won the champions 2015 J.League Cup.
 In 2016, the club won the champions J1 League and qualify for 2016 Club World Cup.
 He was also elected J.League Manager of the Year.
 At Club World Cup, the club became the first Asian team to reach the Club World Cup final.
 In the final, after a 2–2 draw against European champions Real Madrid after 90 minutes, they were beaten 4–2 after extra time.
 However the club performance is bad in 2017, he was sacked in May 2017.

+Omiya Ardija

 In November in late in 2017 season, Ishii signed with Omiya Ardija (former NTT Kanto) where he began his playing career.
 Although he managed 3 matches, the club could not win the matches and was relegated to J2 League.
 He remained a manager in 2018 season and aimed to return to J1 League.
 However Ardija finished at 5th place in 2018 season and missed promotion to J1.
 He resigned at end of the 2018 season.

+Samut Prakan City

 On 23 December 2019, Ishii was named the head coach of Thai League 1 club Samut Prakan City.

+Buriram United

+2021–22: Domestic treble

 On 1 December 2021, Ishii was appointed head coach of Buriram United.
 In 2022, the club won the champions 2021–22 Thai League 1 and qualify for 2023–24 AFC Champions League group stage.
+During the 2021–22 season, Ishii successfully guided Buriram United to win the Thai League 1, Thai FA Cup and Thai League Cup, thus completing the domestic treble for the fourth time in the club’s history.